Majorana phases in high-scale mixings unification hypotheses: Introduction

-The inclusion of Majorana phases into account for analysing the HSMU neutrinos have important consequences.
-For example, Ref.~\cite{Abbas:2015vba} studied the HSMU hypothesis for the Majorana neutrinos without Majorana phases in the CP conserving limit and found an estimate for the neutrino-less double-beta decay based mass scale, $m_{e\,e}$ above the current bound from the Gerda~\cite{Gerda} and Kamland~\cite{Kamland} experiments.
-The values obtained for this observable in~\cite{Agarwalla:2006dj} are also at odds with experiments.
+Taking the Majorana phases into account for analysing the neutrinos have important consequences.
+For example, Ref.~\cite{Abbas:2015vba} studied both HSMU and HSMR for the Majorana neutrinos without Majorana phases in the CP conserving limit.
+Based on their study, while HSMU does not have enough parameter space to accommodate the current observations, the HSMR estimate for the neutrino-less double-beta decay based mass scale, $m_{e\,e}$ is also above the bounds from the Gerda~\cite{Gerda1,Gerda2} and Kamland~\cite{Kamland} experiments.
+The values obtained for this observable in Ref.~\cite{Agarwalla:2006dj} are also at odds with experiments.
 The same can be said about the effective $\beta$-decay neutrino mass $m_{e}$.
 This observable does not depend on whether the neutrinos are Majorana or Dirac.
 Previous studies have led to sum of the neutrino masses to be above the cosmological limit~\cite{Abbas:2015vba, Abbas-Abyaneh2,Agarwalla:2006dj} for both Dirac and Majorana neutrinos.
-Whereas, including the Majorana phases and doing a statistically convergent parameter space exploration, using an interface code developed for this project together with the public codes REAP~\cite{reap} and MultiNest~\cite{Skilling,Feroz,multinest}, we find parameter regions with the above mentioned observables well within the corresponding experimental limits.
-The results can be tested in the upgraded versions of the experiments in the future.
+Whereas, including the Majorana phases and doing a statistically convergent parameter space exploration, using an interface code developed for this project together with the public codes REAP~\cite{reap} and MultiNest~\cite{Skilling,Feroz,multinest}, we find while HSMU is ruled out, HSMR offers parameter regions with the above mentioned observables well within the corresponding experimental limits.

-Furthermore, we have discovered new strong correlations among different experimental observables for the HSMU hypothesis with Majorana phases.
+In short, our work is different with previous works in two major aspects.
+First, the allowed parameter space of the global fit for the neutrino mixing observables is updated and second, our developed package allows us to explore the parameter space throughly using the Bayesian algorithm, instead of taking low statistics for free parameters at high scale.
+Furthermore, we have discovered new strong correlations among different experimental observables for the HSMR with Majorana phases.
 These correlations do not exist in the literature and are easily testable in the ongoing and upcoming experiments.

 This paper is organised in the following way: In section~\ref{majorana}, we explain the outline of the RG running for the mixing parameters of the Majorana neutrinos, including the Majorana phases.
-In section ~\ref{scanning}, we describe the basic concepts used in fitting the HSMU neutrino parameters to experimental measurements.
-The global fits were done for both cases with and without threshold corrections.
+In section ~\ref{scanning}, we describe the basic concepts used in fitting the HSMU and HSMR neutrino parameters to experimental measurements.
 We present the results of our analyses in section~\ref{results} and summarise our work in section~\ref{conclusions}.